ctools/ctools/doc/source/users/user_manual/getting_started/beyond_tsmap.rst

 .. note::

-   Alike :ref:`ctlike`, the :ref:`cttsmap` tool works either for unbinned, binned or stacked analysis.
+   Similar to :ref:`ctlike` the :ref:`cttsmap` tool works either for unbinned, binned or stacked analysis.
 On input it takes either a single event list, a single counts cube, or an observation definition XML file that allows a joint analysis of multiple observations.